Congo Education Partners

 Student Success

-Some alumni of Djolu Technical College go on to work for local and international organizations such as Vie Sauvage, the African Wildlife Foundation, Djolu Hospital, and the UN Food and Agriculture Organization.
-Others work in regional government or in local schools, and some have started conservation and development projects in their own communities.
+Some alumni of Djolu Technical College have gone on to work for local and international organizations such as Vie Sauvage, Djolu Hospital, the African Wildlife Foundation, and the UN Food and Agriculture Organization.
+Others work in regional government or in local schools and clinics, and some have started conservation and development projects in their own communities.

 Djolu Technical College student thesis research spans important local environmental and agricultural topics such as control of soil erosion, illegal sales of bushmeat from endangered species, impacts of hunting gear on the environment, comparison of mosaic disease-resistant cassava varieties, and the impact of agroforestry on crop yields compared to traditional agriculture.